DaveSvatora/onoff/README.md

 ## System requirements

-- working installation of [npm]() to set up as a command line utility.
+- working installation of [nodejs](https://nodejs.org/en/) to set up as a command line utility.
 - ability to clone this repository.

 ## Installation